JakeBogie/builder-gcp/README.md

 ```

 ### Create a SSL config file
-In your `secrets` directory copy the contents below into an ssl.conf file.
+In your `secrets` directory copy the contents below into an `ssl.conf` file.
 Replace all of the following variables with the names you will be using:

-  - `DOMAIN.IO`
+  - `DOMAIN.IO` this variable is for the domain name that you will be using.
-  - `ENV_NAME` variable is the one you created above.
+  - `ENV_NAME`  this variable is the one you created above.

 __*(This example uses RSA-2048 encryption.
 Currently, only RSA-2048 and ECDSA P-256 encryption are supported by GCP Load Balancers.)*__
 ```